ska-telescope/developer.skatelescope.org/src/tools/containers/orchestration-guidelines.rst

 Logging
 -------

-The SKA has adopted :doc:`logging-format` as the logging standard to be used by all SKA software.
+The SKA has adopted :doc:`/tools/logging-format` as the logging standard to be used by all SKA software.
 This should be considered a base line standard and will be decorated with additional data by an infrastructure wide integrated logging solution (eg: `ElasticStack <https://www.elastic.co/products/>`_).
 To ensure compliance with this, all containers must log to ``stdout/stderr`` and/or be configured to log to ``syslog``.
 Connection to ``syslog`` should be configurable using :ref:`standard container mechanisms  <managing-configuration>` such as mounted files (handled by ``ConfigMaps``) or environment variables.
 This will ensure that any deployed application can be automatically plugged into the infrastructure wide logging and monitoring solution.
 A simple way to achieve this is to use a logging client library that is dynamically configurable for output destination such as ``import logging`` for ``Python``.

 Metrics
 -------